Robert Crippen: Post-spaceflight career

-After STS-41-G, Crippen became deputy director of flight crew operations (1984-1986) and was also named commander of the STS-62-A mission which would have launched from the new SLC-6 facility at Vandenberg Air Force Base, California.
+After STS-41-G, Crippen became deputy director of flight crew operations (1984–1986) and was also named commander of the STS-62-A mission which would have launched from the new SLC-6 facility at Vandenberg Air Force Base, California.
 That mission was canceled after the Space Shuttle Challenger disaster in 1986, and SLC-6 was mothballed in 1989.

-Crippen was personally involved in the recovery efforts of the Challenger disaster.
+Crippen was personally involved in the recovery efforts of the Challenger disaster, brooking no interference in recovering all seven bodies of the Challenger crew for their families.
 Crippen was also a part of the STS-51-L Interim Mishap Review Board to examine the cause of the Challenger accident.
 The Board became a sub-team for the Rogers Commission Report, the team put together by President Ronald Reagan to investigate the accident.

 Crippen was stationed at Kennedy Space Center (KSC) from July 1987 to December 1989 where he was Deputy Director of Shuttle Operations under Arnie Aldrich, Director of Space Shuttle.
 He was accountable for Shuttle missions and the return of the craft to KSC after landings at Edwards.

 From January 1990 to January 1992, Crippen served as Director of the Space Shuttle program at NASA Headquarters.
 As such, he was responsible for the all aspects of the Shuttle program, including scheduling, budget and overall program management.
 Afterwards, he moved to KSC to become center director.
-This lasted from January 1992 through to January 1995.
+This lasted from January 1992 through January 1995.

 Post-NASA career

 After leaving NASA, from April 1995 through November 1996, Crippen was the Vice President of Lockheed Martin Information Systems.
 His main focus was simulation work supporting the military.

-Crippen became President of Thiokol Propulsion from December 1996 through to April 2001.
+Crippen became President of Thiokol Propulsion from December 1996 through April 2001.
 They were responsible for producing the Space Shuttle Reusable Solid Rocket Motors.
 Crippen enjoyed continuing his connection with the Space Shuttle program.
 In particular, he appreciated his role in working to improve the design of the solid rocket boosters to prevent another Challenger disaster.